adamchalmers/blog/content/streaming-proxy.md

 tags = ["rust", "programming", "web", "streams", "axum", "multipart"]
 +++

-Last week in [Tokio's Discord chat server][tokiodiscord] someone asked a really interesting question about streaming proxies.
-How can you stream a multipart body from an incoming request into an outgoing request?
+Last week in [Tokio's Discord chat server][tokiodiscord] someone asked a really interesting question: how can you stream a multipart body from an incoming request into an outgoing request?
 My struggle to answer this really helped me understand Rust async lifetimes.
-We'll go _why_ this is tricky, then design and benchmark a solution.
+We'll explore _why_ this is tricky, then design and benchmark a solution.

 <!-- more -->

 Note: all the code is in a full [GitHub example][ghexample].

+---

+The question was:

 > I'm rather new to Rust, so perhaps I'm trying to bite off more than I can chew, but I can't find any way to stream an `axum::extract::multipart::Field` to the body of a PUT request made with reqwest.
 Obviously, waiting for all the bytes works just fine, as in this test handler: